Tree-level unitarity in Higgs inflation in the metric and the Palatini formulation: Unitarity bound

 In the EW vacuum $\bar{h} = v = 246$ GeV, so $\xi \bh^2\ll1$, and $A,B\to0$, $C\to1+p3\xi$.
 In the basis $\{\ket{\pi^{+}\pi^{-}}, \frac{1}{\sqrt{2}} \ket{\pi^{0}\pi^{0}}, \frac{1}{\sqrt{2}}\ket{hh}, \ket{\pi^{0}h}\}$ the scattering amplitudes \re{a0} reduce to the following matrix:

 In the metric case, this leading order result was given in \cite{Xianyu:2013}.
-In \cite{Ren:2014}, the metric formulation result in a general background was given, and expanded around the EW vacuum to the next-to-leading order $\mathcal{O}(\xi^4 v^2)$.
-As noted above, our results agree with \cite{Ren:2014} for scatterings that do not involve $h$, and disagree for scatterings involving $h$ beyond leading order.
-This has no impact on the unitarity limit, which is determined by the leading order terms.
+The metric formulation result in a general background was given in \cite{Ren:2014}, and expanded around the EW vacuum to the next-to-leading order $\mathcal{O}(\xi^4 v^2)$.
+As noted above, our results agree with \cite{Xianyu:2013, Ren:2014}.

 Diagonalising the numerical part of the matrix gives ${\rm diag}(3,-1,-1,-1)$, so the unitarity bound (\ref{puc}) reads

 We denote the scattering energy that saturates this limit by $\Lambda$.
 In the metric formulation ($p=1$), for $\xi\gg1$ we get $\Lambda=\sqrt{\frac{8\pi}{9}}\xi^{-1}\sim\xi^{-1}$ \cite{Barbon:2009, Xianyu:2013, Ren:2014}.
 In the Palatini formulation ($p=0$), the tree-level unitarity violation scale is $\Lambda=\sqrt{\frac{8\pi}{3}}\xi^{-1/2}\sim\xi^{-1/2}$, as argued in \cite{Bauer:2010}.